Trucker guidetruckerBlogtrucker

 Here are a few that are especially important:

-- I-68 – Running across Western Maryland from I‑79 in West Virginia to I‑70 in Maryland, I‑68 crosses mountainous terrain where the weather can shift quickly.
+- I-68 – Running across Western Maryland, it crosses mountainous terrain where the weather can shift quickly.
 Snow, ice, and fog are common in winter and early spring, making road conditions unpredictable.
+Using I‑68 traffic cameras helps drivers see current pavement conditions, visibility levels, and any incidents before committing to steep grades or long stretches between service areas.

 - I-81 – Running north-south from Tennessee to New York through the Appalachian region, I‑81 sees a mix of regional and long-haul freight traffic.
 Mountain passes and winter weather make conditions variable, with snow, fog, and icy patches possible at any time.
+I‑81 traffic cameras provide real-time insight into road conditions, congestion, and incidents, helping drivers plan safer routes through challenging terrain.

 - I-95 – One of the busiest freight and commuter corridors on the East Coast, I-95 runs from Florida to Maine and rarely has a quiet moment.